triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 > Overall Impression: The image is a vibrant, slightly surreal, and playful illustration.
 It features a young girl with bright pink hair sitting on a giant, fluffy, white cloud.

 Wild.
-It gets even worse when you give it some hints in the filename, so for ages I thought it was working but was just not very good, then I realised the responses were literally just taking the filename "family1.jpg" and running with it.
+It gets even worse when you give it some hints in the filename, so for ages I thought it was working but was just not very good, then I realised the responses were literally just taking the filename `family1.jpg` and inventing the entire response based on that.

 In the end I figured out that I had two problems: